AdelKS/LinuxGamingGuide/README.md

 This section is about some tweaks one can do with [Pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) or [Pipewire](https://pipewire.org/) (will replace Pulseaudio and offers more features).
 ### Stream only the game sounds

-You are in a Discord call and streaming at the same time, but you only want OBS to stream the game's sounds ?
+You are in a Discord call and streaming at the same time, but you only want OBS to stream the game's sounds?
 Search no more.
 The solution is here (that I found [here](https://unix.stackexchange.com/questions/384220/how-to-create-a-virtual-audio-output-and-route-it-in-ubuntu-based-distro)): the idea is to create some kind of virtual soundcard, let's call it `Game-Sink`, where the game will output it sound on.
 Then you redirect the sound from `Game-Sink` to your actual soundcard.

 Create `Game-Sink`:
 ```shell